Emadeddin-Beshtawi/reading--notes/class08.md

 Inline-level: flow in between surrounding text. `<img> <b> <i>`

+#### Position Property

-#### Using th position property, CSS has the following positioning schemes that allow you to control the layout of a page:
+Using the position property, CSS has the following positioning schemes that allow you to control the layout of a page:

 * normal flow. `position:static`